frconil/jekyll/_posts/2013-10-28-calculating-SLAs-with-jmeter.md

 ---
-title: Calculate SLAs using jmeter and Bash (or Python/perl/ruby/insert language of choice)
+title: Calculate SLAs using jmeter and Bash
 tags: Jmeter Bash Linux SLAs
 layout: post
 summary: For some time I raked my brains trying to figure an accurate way to report SLAs.
 Obviously Nagios could tell me when a service was up, but it's not always enough from the user point of view...